-I’m an Anthropologist – an explorer of human behavior.
+I’m an Anthropologist – an explorer of human cultures.

-As an Anthropologist, I study the beliefs, rituals, patterns, and institutions that define and differentiate human cultures.
+As an Anthropologist, I study the beliefs, rituals, patterns, and institutions that define and differentiate us as human beings.
 And I bring these experiences to life for my audiences through multi-media narratives and immersive journeys.

 I work across three, interrelated fields.

 As ethnographers like to say, our goal is to “make the strange familiar, and the familiar strange.”
 I specialize in deep-dive, cross-cultural research, immersing myself in specific communities in order understand patterns of thinking and behavior from insiders’ perspectives.
 I’ve conducted research around the world, including China, Japan, Vietnam, India, Mexico, Brazil, and across Western Europe and the United States.

 I’m the author of two publications about China:

 I bring 18 years of experience in UX strategy + consumer insights to my work as a freelance consultant.
 My clients are typically product teams in Fortunate 500 companies looking for unique, culturally embedded, and nuanced understandings to shape their strategies.